straightway/peerspace/documentation/PeerspaceChunking.md

 * CPLS: Unused
 * Multiplicity: 0..*
 * Contains a reference to another data chunk.
-The combined payloads of all directly and indirectly referenced chunks, plus the own payload of the referencing chunk, is called the _aggregated payload_.
+The combined payloads of all directly and indirectly referenced chunks (in depth-first order) plus the own payload of the referencing chunk is called the _aggregated payload_.
   * The payloads must be concatenated in the order defined by the sequence of _referenced chunk control blocks_, the payload of the referencing chunk is added as last part.
   * This also recursively applies to referenced chunks which in turn reference other chunks.
   * To prevent infinitely large _aggregated chunks_, it is not allowed to create reference cycles.
 Chunks containing reference cycles shall be regarded as corrupt and be ignored.
   * Only untimed data chunks can be referenced, i.e. no data chunks being list items.

+#### Redundancy Chunk Control Block (0x05)

+* Type ID: 0x05
+* CPLS: Unised
+* Multiplicity: 0..*, only once after a Referenced Chunk Control Block
+* Contains a reference to a redundant data chunk, allowing to reconstruct any other of the referenced chunks, if n-1 chunks referenced before this block are available.
+To achieve this, the redundant data chunk contains the bitwise xor combination of all referenced chunks.
+To also cover the control blocks of referenced chunks, the redundancy chunk is an unversioned chunk, which uses all bytes for the xor combination.

+  A chunk may contain more than one Redundancy Chunk Control Block.
+Each of these blocks refers to the references before it, either to the beginning of the chunk or until the previous Redundancy Chunk Control Block.